MileHacker Logo

 • ETIAS (European Travel Information and Authorization System) is expected by mid-2025.

-• Visa-exempt non-EU/EEA citizens will need to apply online for ETIAS authorization before travel.
+• Visa-exempt non-PEOPLE from the eu/eea will need to apply on the web for ETIAS authorization before travel.

 • ETIAS serves as a pre-travel authorization, distinct from a visa.